DrPaulBrewer/meteor-satchat/README.md

 * docker and docker compose installed
 * an "A" DNS record pointed at your server/vm IP address.
 (This may involve a control panel at your Domain Name Registrar, such as GoDaddy or Namecheap)

-Caveats for "production" installation:
+Caveats for installation:
 * Alas, you probably shouldn't use this software for anything important or permanent.
-* The usual command for creating a production version (`meteor build`) does not work.
-It fails in building certain internal Meteor dependencies.
+* The usual command for creating a production version (`meteor build`) appears to be working but has not been thoroughly tested.
-* Using `meteor run` to start satchat is currently unstable and insecure, because it relies on Meteor servers with expired SSL/TLS certificates
+* The docker container currently uses `meteor run` to start satchat.
+This is not secure and is intended for experimentation and additional development work.
-* At some point these Meteor servers may be retired or removed by their maintainers, and it will not be possible to `meteor run satchat`
-* A solution could be to update the software for Meteor version 3, which in June 2024 is not yet out of *release-candidate* status.

 Here is how I set up satchat on Digital Ocean for free automatic SSL with a domain name I own (satchat.cq.cqyou).